 A spicy tomato and kale linguine of juicy sautéed tomatoes and kale.
 Customize it by adding your choice of protein or cheese!

-I’ve been making this garlic and olive oil pasta for years, inspired by Ina Garten’s Spaghetti Aglio E Olio (garlic and olive oil) recipe.
-This dish has slowly morphed into other dishes, as I now like to add a variety of veggies and flavors, like lemon and basil.
+When we came home from our trip, I scoured the internet for a simple pasta recipe and decided to try Ina Garten’s Spaghetti Aglio E Olio (garlic and olive oil).
+Over the years, it has slowly morphed into other dishes, as I now like to add a variety of veggies and flavors, like fresh tomatoes, lemon and basil.

 This pasta is really just a simple “base” vegetarian dish, delicious as is, but you can also customize it to your liking.
 Use your favorite pasta, whether it’s gluten-free or whole wheat.
 It needn’t be only linguine either.
 If you prefer penne or spaghetti noodles, use that instead.